 However expert you are in the kitchen, there’s always a new technique or cuisine to master.
-We put on our aprons and sharpened our Sabatiers to track down 20 of Hong Kong’s best cookery schools.
+We put on our aprons and sharpened our Sabatiers to track down 20 of the best cookery schools in Hong Kong.

 From cookies to gateaux, this is the place to go to learn the art of baking.
 Jacinta Yu is the founder of Complete Deelite and something of a cake expert.
 Once you have mastered the art of baking, enrol in the four-day Wilton Method course in cake decorating.